dennislee22/dennislee22.github.io/docs/cml/mthread.md

     Totals Execution Time:24.83 seconds.
     ```

 3. Explore outcome of the newly generated `output` file.
-It shows the process spawns 10 threads (defined by the number of workers) to run the code.
+It shows that the process spawns 10 threads (defined by the number of workers) to run the code.
 The total threads before the running code was 30 and has increased to 40 when executing the code.

     ![](../../assets/images/cml/threadpool1.png)